-I have always celebrated Thanksgiving without giving it much thought.
-In school, I learned why we celebrate Thanksgiving: The Pilgrims were so thankful they survived a winter and were able to produce a harvest that they celebrated with a special feast.
-But really Thanksgiving meant a long weekend and a lot of food and family.
-As a Jew, however, I should feel a strong and significant connection to this holiday for two reasons: gratitude is a central component of Jewish life and many Jewish routines and rituals are based around gratitude; and Jews have a long history of being the newcomers striving to survive in a new land.
+In the past, I celebrated Thanksgiving without giving it much thought.
+In school, I learned the “traditional story” of Thanksgiving: The Pilgrims were so thankful they survived a winter and were able to produce a harvest that they celebrated with a special feast.
+The story of Thanksgiving often overlooks the reality of the what happened when Europeans arrived in America, it leaves out the Native American perspective.
+There is a lot of controversy, bias and harmful stereotypes surrounding Thanksgiving.
+In the past, to me, Thanksgiving really only meant a long weekend and a lot of food and family.
+As I have gotten older and had children, I tried to take a closer look at the holiday and what it represents.
+Instead of discounting the holiday completely, I decided to focus on the gratitude element and integrated important ideas from my religion.
+As a Jew, gratitude is a central component of Jewish life and many Jewish routines and rituals are based around gratitude.

 From the moment Jews wake up they are supposed to be filled with a sense of gratitude, and verbalize this through the Modeh Ani.
 This prayer is recited every morning to show gratitude for waking up.
 Before Jews do anything else, before planning the day, thinking about the million and one things that have to be done, Jews are supposed to take a moment of gratitude.
 Another common recognition of gratitude is the shehecheyanu.
 Jews recite this prayer every time they do something new in a given year.
 Jews recognize that this moment is special and are thankful for being able to partake in it, …[You] who has granted us life, sustained us and enabled us to reach this occasion.
 When I work with schools, educators and families I emphasize the power and importance of the shehecheyanu.